 Playing for one’s country is always a good feeling, but winning a game or more importantly, winning a trophy is every player’s dream.

-When a national team wins a vital game or a major trophy, it is not only for the team but also for millions of citizens of that particular country.
+When a national team wins a vital game or a major trophy, it is for the team and millions of citizens of that particular country.

 The Super Eagles of Nigeria have been involved in some memorable matches that gave Nigerians pure joy.

 While there have been some bitter moments, they have also given Nigerians happy memories with their performances.

 Soccernet takes a look at some moments in Super Eagles history that created happiness for a nation of over 180 million people.

 Nigeria vs Zambia (AFCON 1994 Final): Football is the number one sport in Africa’s most populous country, but for all the talents Nigeria had, they had just one AFCON trophy to show for it which came on home soil in 1980.

 However, that would change in 1994 as the Super Eagles won their second nations cup title.
 After defeating Ivory Coast in the semi-finals, they faced Zambia in the final.

 Zambia had surprised many with their performances as their team was a new one having lost a whole team in a plane crash a year earlier.